eag1ex/xfs/readme.md

 ```

 #### Logs:
-- improved porformance, by changing fs.readFileSync to require() for only json and js files
+- improved performance, by changing fs.readFileSync to require() for only json and js files